gardener/gardener/docs/usage/seed_bootstrapping.md

 This is exactly the situation that the DWD prevents:
 It regularly tries to talk to the `kube-apiserver`s of the shoot clusters, once by using their load balancer, and once by talking via the in-cluster `Service`.
-If it detects that the `kube-apiserver` is reachable internally but not externally, it scales down the `kube-controller-manager` to `0`.
+If it detects that the `kube-apiserver` is reachable internally but not externally it scales down `machine-controller-manager`, `cluster-autoscaler`(if enabled) and `kube-controller-manager` to `0`.
 This will prevent it from marking the shoot worker nodes as "unready".
+This will also prevent the `machine-controller-manager` from deleting potentially healthy nodes.
-As soon as the `kube-apiserver` is reachable externally again, the `kube-controller-manager` will be scaled up to `1` again.
+As soon as the `kube-apiserver` is reachable externally again, `kube-controller-manager` , `machine-controller-manager` and `cluster-autoscaler` are restored to the state prior to scale-down.

-### Endpoint
+### Weeder

-The `dependency-watchdog-endpoint` deployment is responsible for the above mentioned second point.
+The `dependency-watchdog-weeder` deployment is responsible for above mentioned second point.

 Kubernetes is restarting failing pods with an exponentially increasing backoff time.
 While this is a great strategy to prevent system overloads, it has the disadvantage that the delay between restarts is increasing up to multiple minutes very fast.